newideas-code/project-2/README.md

-# Project 2: Simple Arithmetic Calculation
+# Project 2: Simple Arithmetic Calculator

 This project demonstrates a basic arithmetic calculation using JavaScript.
-It showcases simple addition of two numbers.
+It adds two numbers and displays the result on the console.

 ## Table of Contents